The 18 Closely Bonding Practices

-We know ourselves what is our biggest problem, although we may have more than one; and what is the main thing that we have to work on, and work on that.
-If it’s attachment and desire, even if we don’t have any deep understanding of voidness that we can apply, we can apply what are known as the temporary remedies that can help on the way – thinking of impermanence, and the ugliness of the human body, and precious human life, and these sort of things; and for anger we can use love and compassion.
-Whatever it is, try to work on the biggest problem, or the biggest block first.
+We usually know what our biggest problem is.
+Although we may have more than one, we often know what is the main thing that we need to work on.
+For example, if it’s attachment and desire, then even if we don’t have any deep understanding of voidness that we can apply, we can use so-called temporary remedies to help us along the way.
+We can think of impermanence, the ugliness of the human body, our precious human life, or these sorts of things.
+For anger, we can use love and compassion.
+Whatever it is, we try to work on our biggest problem, or the biggest area first.

-which is saying that we shouldn’t have any hope or expectations of getting anything in return for helping others – that they’re going to help us in return, or they’re going to be grateful, or they’re going to thank us, or anything like that.
-Or that we’re going to become famous, or I’m just doing this as an investment, because I want to get a better rebirth and not an unfortunate rebirth, just sort of doing it in a sense paying for something, in order to get something in return.
-Or I want others to love me.
-Or you go on a power trip that they’re going to be dependent on me and need me, this type of thing.
+Here this point means that we shouldn’t have any hopes or expectations of getting anything in return for helping others – thinking that they’re going to help us in return, they’re going to be grateful, they’re going to thank us, or anything like that.
+Further, we don’t think that we’re going to become famous as a bodhisattva or that we’re doing good deeds as an investment because we want to get a better rebirth and not an unfortunate one.
+Further, we don’t do things because we want others to love us or go on a power trip thinking that they’re going to be dependent on us and need us.
 We simply help others to help them.

-Answer: Yes, from daily practice we shouldn’t expect results, because, as I say, if you don’t have any hopes or expectations you won’t have any disappointments.
-Don’t expect dramatic results, because the nature of samsara is that goes up and down.
+Also, when it comes to our daily practice, we shouldn’t expect any results.
+As is often said, if we don’t have any hopes or expectations, we won’t have any disappointments.
+Don’t expect dramatic results, because the nature of samsara is that life goes up and down.
 Until we become an arhat – a liberated being – some days it’s going to go well, some days it’s not.
-It’s going to go up and down.
-Some days we feel like practicing, some days we don’t.
+Some days we feel like practicing, and some days we don’t.
 Some days we’re in a good mood, some days we’re not.
-What do you expect from samsara?
+Remember, what do we expect from samsara?

-In general, if we’re, as I say, in a happy mood all the time, or a great deal of the time, that’s showing we’re making progress.
-Even if we’re in a terrible mood, if we’re able to transform it very, very quickly, not just get lost in it, give in to it, “I don’t feel like practicing,” but you practice anyway.
-It’s like expecting like every day it’s going to get better and better and better.
+In general, if we’re in a happy mood all the time, or a great deal of the time, that shows we’re truly making progress.
+Even if we’re in a terrible mood, if we’re able to transform it very quickly and not get lost in it, thinking, “I don’t feel like practicing,” but if instead we can transform our negative emotions and practice anyway, that’s another sign of progress.
+Basically, we can’t have the expectation that every day is going to get better and better.
 It’s not.

 Give up poisoned food.

-This means even if we’re involved in doing something very constructive, or having constructive thoughts and so on, if we sense that it’s mixed with self-cherishing, drop it and correct the motivation and then start fresh – it’s like reboot the computer – and don’t let it go on and on with a partially selfish motivation – as much as possible.
-As much as possible, because obviously we don’t get rid of self-cherishing completely until we’re a liberated being.
-His Holiness always says that often our positive actions are with some self-cherishing that’s there, or with some grasping for true existence of a “me,” but we try not to have that be the dominant motivation, the dominant thing that’s there.
-At least be aware of it and minimize it.
-Yet it comes back.
-Don’t pretend to be such a great bodhisattva when you’re not, “My motivation is so pure.”
+This means that even if we’re involved in doing something very constructive, or having constructive thoughts and so on, if we sense that it’s mixed with self-cherishing, we should drop it, correct the motivation and then start fresh – like rebooting a computer.
+Further, as much as possible we should not let things go on and on with a selfish motivation.
+Obviously, we don’t get rid of self-cherishing completely until we’re a liberated being, but we do the best we can.
+His Holiness always says that our positive actions are often mixed with some self-cherishing or with some grasping for true existence of a “me.”
+But we should try not to have self-cherishing be the dominant motivation behind our actions.
+At the least, we need to be more aware of our motivation and minimize this tendency for self-cherishing.
+And don’t pretend to be such a great bodhisattva when you’re not, feeling, “My motivation is so pure.”

 Don’t rely (on my disturbing thoughts) as my excellent mainstay.

-“Mainstay” also means like a main highway, the main thoroughfare.
-So it means don’t give the major superhighway in our mind to our disturbing thoughts and our disturbing emotions, but have positive, constructive thoughts and emotions, and cherishing others, give that the major highway or the major thing that we rely on in our minds, in our hearts.
-It’s always said, “Don’t be kind to the disturbing emotions,” and Shantideva said that as well, “Why do I make such a comfortable home for the disturbing emotions in my mind and heart?
+“Mainstay” also means a main highway, a main thoroughfare.
+This point means not to give the major superhighway in our minds to our disturbing thoughts and disturbing emotions but to give the major highway or the major thing that we rely on in our minds and hearts to positive, constructive thoughts and emotions, and to cherishing others.
+It’s always said, “Don’t be kind to the disturbing emotions.”
+Shantideva said this as well, “Why do I make such a comfortable home for the disturbing emotions in my mind and heart?
 Instead of being kind to them, be kind to sentient beings.”
-As soon as anger, or attachment, clinging, desire, and so on arises, don’t play around with it.
-Stamp it out immediately, get rid of it immediately.
-If we take it easy and play around with it and give it the major thing in our minds, then it grows very strong, and we lose our mindfulness and control, and they take over.
+As soon as anger, attachment, clinging, desire and so on arise, don’t play around with them; get rid of them immediately.
+If we take it easy and play around with disturbing emotions, giving them space to occupy a major part of our minds, then they grow very strong and take over.
+As a result, we lose our mindfulness and self-control.

 Don’t fly off into bad play.

-That means if somebody insults us, or says something really nasty to us, don’t search for even worse things to say back, that’s getting into bad play, “Who could hurt the other person more?”
-If we have to vent our anger, and we can’t keep quiet, just try to say something mild, don’t try to say something worse.
-Like, “That really hurt me,” for example, as opposed to insulting the person back.
+This means if somebody insults us, or says something really nasty to us, we don’t search for even worse things to say back, as that’s getting into bad play: “Let’s see who can hurt the other person more?”
+If, though, we can’t keep quiet and need to vent our anger, we should try to say something mild, not something worse.
+For instance, we can say, “That really hurt me,” as opposed to insulting the person back.

 Don’t lie in ambush.

-In other words, we can’t hurt somebody back right now, but we wait for a time when they’re weak, and then we’ll get back, we’ll retaliate and do something to hurt them.
-Keeping a grudge and wait until the opportunity is there to get even, that’s “lying in ambush,” waiting to attack.
+In other words, we don’t wait for a time when the other person is weak so that we can retaliate and do something to hurt them.
+When we keep a grudge and look for an opportunity to get even, that’s “lying in ambush,” waiting to attack.

 Don’t put (someone) down about a sensitive point.

-That’s sort of like what we say in English, “Don’t hit below the belt.”
-In other words, pointing out somebody’s faults or weak points in a crowd, this type of thing, hitting them and hurting them in the place where they’re most vulnerable and most sensitive.
-“To put someone down about their sensitive point” means to, in a sense, control them, but if we need to point out something that’s difficult, when the person is particularly vulnerable, we can use skillful means.
+This point is similar to what we say in English, “Don’t hit below the belt.”
+In other words, pointing out somebody’s faults or weak points in a crowd is like hurting them in the place where they’re most vulnerable and sensitive.
+In a sense, to put someone down about their sensitive point means to try, in a sense, to gain control over them.
+When the other person is particularly vulnerable and we need to point out something that’s difficult, we should use skillful means.

-One example is, when I was translating one of the first times for His Holiness, it was actually Bodhicharyavatara, Engaging in Bodhisattva Behavior in Bodhgaya.
-Serkong Rinpoche had been up in Nepal for some months and he came back and was there at the teaching.
-I was pretty nervous at this whole thing of translating, obviously I was having also difficulties in certain things.
-And so I visited Serkong Rinpoche one day, and he went to the text of Shantideva and pointed out three different words in the text and asked me if I knew what those words meant.
-And I didn’t have a very clear idea of what it was, and he explained them very well to me.
-Those were three points – exact points – that I was having difficulty with in those days.
-So instead of going directly to it, when I was in a vulnerable emotional situation, very skillfully he did it like this.
+One example is from when I was translating one of the first times for His Holiness in Bodh Gaya; it was actually the text Bodhicharyavatara, Engaging in Bodhisattva Behavior.
+Serkong Rinpoche had been up in Nepal for some months and had just came back to India and was there at the teaching.
+I was pretty nervous at this prospect of translating for His Holiness and, also, I was having difficulties about certain things that were going on in my life at that time.
+When I visited Serkong Rinpoche the day before the teaching, he picked up Shantideva’s text and pointed out three different words, asking me if I knew what those words meant.
+I didn’t have a very clear idea, so he explained them very well to me.
+Those were the exact three points that I was having difficulty with in those days.
+Instead of going directly to my weak areas, when I was in a vulnerable emotional situation, he very skillfully took a gentler approach.

-That’s actually very important if we are an older person dealing with a younger person, or in any type of situation in which there’s an imbalance of power, experience, age and so on, to take advantage of that as the older one or the more experienced one to manipulate the younger, more inexperienced one.
+This kind of method is actually very important if we are an older person dealing with a younger one, or in any type of situation in which there’s an imbalance of power, experience, age and so on.
+We should not take advantage because we’re the older or the more experienced one; we should never try to manipulate the younger, more inexperienced person.

-Another interpretation of this line is, don’t use black magic, or any such methods, when the other person is vulnerable, to either harm them or to get them under our control, and get them under our power.
-We may not have black magical means, but when someone is very susceptible to becoming dependent or these sort of things, to do a power trip on them and take advantage of that sensitive aspect, either to hurt them, or to do a power trip over them and control them to do what we want.
+Another interpretation of this line is to not use black magic, or any such methods, when the other person is vulnerable – to either harm or get them under our control.
+We may not have black magical means, but when someone is very susceptible to becoming dependent, we should not go on a power trip over them or try to take advantage of a sensitive aspect of their personalities.

 Don’t shift the load of a dzo to an ox.

-A dzo is a cross between a yak and a cow, or a bull, and a very, very strong animal.
-An ox is not as strong as a dzo.
-And that means to, we have the English expression “to pass the buck,” to put something onto the other person for them to do, just because we don’t want to do it.
-[Something] that we’re perfectly capable of doing, and which would be very, very difficult for them to do, that we can handle much better; send other people to do our dirty work for us, “pass the buck” is the English idiom for that.
-Or to blame others for what we’ve done that was wrong, that’s also putting a load of a dzo onto the ox, blame others for our mistakes, place it on them.
+A dzo is a cross between a yak and a cow, or a bull; it’s a very strong animal.
+An ox, however, is not as strong as a dzo.
+This point is similar to an expression we have in English, “to pass the buck,” to put something onto the other person, just because we don’t want to do it.
+This is especially the case when it’s something that we’re perfectly capable of doing, and which would be very difficult for the other person to do.
+Basically, we do not send other people to do our dirty work for us.
+We also don’t blame others for our wrong actions, as that’s also putting the load of a dzo onto the ox, blaming others for our mistakes.

 Don’t make a race.

-This means, don’t run to get the best seat at a Dharma teaching, or a theater, or whatever.
-Don’t push to get the best portion of food, worrying that if others take that piece that you like, you’re not going to get it, or it’s going to run out, that type of thing.
+This means don’t run to get the best seat at a Dharma teaching, a theater, or whatever.
+Don’t push to get the best portion of food, worrying that others will take the piece that we like, or worrying that the food is going to run out, or that type of thing.
 Even in our thoughts we’re making a race for things.
 It’s better to accept the worst and come out last.
-But if you do that, it’s important not to do that pretentiously, not to make a show of that, “Oh, you take the good portion, I’ll take the worst.
-That’s OK, I don’t mind,” this type of thing.
-Or if we’re sharing something with others like we’re sharing a toilet or something like that, taking it to get it for ourselves first – I mean, unless it’s an emergency, obviously – then taking our time inside, and taking much longer than we need.
+But if we do this practice, it’s important not to do it pretentiously, not to make a show, “Oh, you take the good portion, I’ll take the worst.
+That’s OK, I don’t mind” – this type of behavior.
+Also, if we’re sharing something with others like, for example, a bathroom, we try not to always get it for ourselves first or take our time and spend much longer than we need.
+I mean, unless it’s an emergency, obviously it’s OK to go first.